charitha22/hybf-cc23-artifact/README.md

 The output above shows that both SEME-Fusion and HyBF produce an object file with a text size of 745 bytes, while the other techniques produce a text size of 813 bytes.
 A reduction of 8.36%.

+### Modifying/Extending HyBF

+_HyBF_ is implemented as `LLVM-IR` transformation pass, therefore it can be extended to add new features or new branch fusion techniques.
+In this section, we give a brief overview of the source code structure of _HyBF_ along with details on what is implemented on each source file.